General Information

 All information regarding oral exams, in particular the dates for exams, can be found at the bottom of this page.

-Introductory course to mathematics for students of mathematics and computer science
+Introductory course to mathematics for students of mathematics, computer science, data analytics

 Content